sidd20228/ats-resume--scanner/README.md

 ## Support

-For issues and questions, please create an issue in the repository or contact the development team.
+For issues and questions, please create an issue in the repository or contact me.